Tenacity and drive are key skills for any art director in the competitive world of creative advertising

 Although this area of work is open to all graduates, a degree in one of the following subjects is likely to increase your chances:

-- advertising and marketinggraphic design;
+- advertising and marketing

-- advertising design;
+- advertising design

-- fine art;
+- fine art

-- graphic design.
+- graphic design

-You will need to show:
+You'll need to show:

-- the consistent ability to produce and communicate fresh ideas and visual concepts;
+- the consistent ability to produce and communicate fresh ideas and visual concepts

-- excellent organisational skills with the ability to prioritise work and multi-task;
+- excellent organisational skills with the ability to prioritise work and multi-task

-- the capacity to deal with stress and work well under pressure in order to meet tight deadlines;
+- the capacity to deal with stress and work well under pressure in order to meet tight deadlines

-- an integrated and creative approach to the media and how the media can be used in advertising;
+- an integrated and creative approach to the media and how the media can be used in advertising

-- an understanding of the advertising process;
+- an understanding of the advertising process

 - acute observation and an eye for detail.

 Relevant experience is essential in getting your first creative job and potential employers will expect to see a portfolio of your work and ideas.
-It is advisable to team up with a copywriter to produce your portfolio so that employers can see finished concepts, rather than just your visual ideas.
+It's advisable to team up with a copywriter to produce your portfolio, so that employers can see finished concepts, rather than just your visual ideas.